Hello there, in this article, I would like to talk about how to optimize Windows 7 for audio production purposes.

 Try to read the instructions carefully and never modify anything if you don’t know what you’re doing!

 I know what you’re expecting but no!
 I was still having the same problem!
 So I started looking for another solution.
-As many out there who has ever tried to optimize their system for audio production have possibly read a couple of different guides for the process.
+As many out there who have ever tried to optimize their system for audio production have possibly read a couple of different guides for the process.
 I even remember disabling your graphics card’s driver!

 I know it sounds too much for people who would like/have to use a single PC/laptop for both audio production and daily use.
 I am no different, I can only afford one at this time.